How to get From Laos to Cambodia

 Choosing your Travel Company

 Turns out all the vendors selling the transportation tickets all went through the same company Green Paradise Travel thus being routed the same way and not giving us much options.
 Wanting to keep my terrible bus journeys tally to a minimum, I dug a little deeper and it turns out that there is a Cambodian company Asia Van Transfer (AVT) that will take you to Siem Reap for half the price and quicker.

 Booking with AVT

 Sold on the immediate response and detailed email, I sent AVT another email with the date I wanted to travel and the full names and number of people traveling.
 Since this is a Cambodian company that doesn’t operate in Laos, they sent me a confirmation voucher via email and we would pay at the AVT shop once we crossed the border.
-So far smooth sailing.

-Getting to the border
+Getting to the Border of Laos and Cambodia

 A) Book a ticket with Green Paradise Travel to the border town.